 - Dec 4th - 20th

 In one month, you will have everything ready to submit a stellar application!

-Three 500-Word Essays You Can Recycle for All Your College Applications.
+Three Solid 500-Word Essays You Can Recycle for College Applications.
+We'll Teach You How!

 Rising Seniors, Tip the Scale In Your Favor:

 - Tap insider knowledge.
 Our approach to college admissions is based on 10+ years of experience from a former Harvard admissions interviewer.

 - We have a 90% success rate for helping qualified students get into one of their top 3 colleges!